Women in Chad: Adolescent Pregnancy

-Because women are often married once they reach reproductive age in Chad, adolescent pregnancy is much more common than in other places.
+Because girls are often married once they reach reproductive age in Chad, adolescent pregnancy is much more common than in other places.
 In Chad, the rate of childbirth for girls under the age of 15 is 47.8 out of 1,000, and nearly 14% of women in Chad have a child by this age.
 In addition to the potential financial problems faced by young mothers in poor countries with high fertility rates, medical experts warn against the increased physical risks associated with adolescent pregnancy—especially in regions with limited access to healthcare such as rural Chad.

 Chad has a large number of nomadic and isolated communities which makes it much more difficult to ensure consistent healthcare access for all members of the population.
 This problem is exacerbated by nation-wide financial troubles that forced the government to cut the per-capita healthcare spending by nearly 20% from 2014 to 2015.
 Of the working healthcare facilities in Chad, only 18% are able to provide emergency neonatal and obstetric care (EmONC).

 In Nigeria—one of Chad's neighboring countries—the maternal mortality rate among adolescents (ages 15–19) is more than double the maternal mortality rate of adult mothers (ages 20–34).
-Although it has decreased in recent years, Chad still has the second highest maternal mortality rate of any African country, topped only by South Sudan.
+Although it has decreased in recent years, Chad still has the second highest maternal mortality rate of any African country, topped on.ly by South Sudan.
 According to the data collected by the World Bank in 2015, 54.7% of pregnant Chadian women were receiving prenatal care from a skilled health professional.
 This is a significant increase from 38.9% in 2004, but Chad is still far underperforming in this area as compared to neighboring countries of Niger, Sudan, and Libya which reported rates closer to 80 or 90 percent.

 It is difficult for women in Chad's rural communities to access healthcare and education regarding safe sex practices, as well as information on what proper prenatal care is needed during pregnancy.
-A weak education system is partially responsible for the lack of knowledge around contraceptives and women's health care practices in Chad, as very few women between the ages of 15 and 24 are literate.
-This age range is crucial to the discussion of contraception because traditionally, females in chad are seen as women once they reach childbearing age (typically around 13–16 years old).
+A weak education system is partially responsible for the lack of knowledge around contraceptives and women's healthcare practices in Chad, as very few women between the ages of 15 and 24 are literate.
+This age range is crucial to the discussion of contraception because traditionally, females in Chad are seen as women once they reach childbearing age (typically around 13–16 years old).